dfyockey/lwnws/README.md

 ## Removal

-If not installed as described above, simply delete the top-level directory of the cloned repository or decompressed file.
+If the program was not installed as described above, simply delete the top-level directory of the cloned repository or decompressed file.

 Otherwise, return to the top-level directory of the cloned repository or decompressed file, and from there run the command:

     sudo make uninstall

-Then, delete top-level directory.
+Then, delete the top-level directory.